What if My Child is Being Bullied at School in Arizona? | School Bullying

 Bullying Policies and Procedures in Arizona Schools

-Schools here in the state of Arizona are required to have policies and procedures around bullying and the victims of the alleged bullying.
-So, what does this mean?
-Parents or students can report this to the school.
-It’s likely addressed in the parent handbook or student handbook.
-This should be confidential.
-This should not be known to the people who are allegedly doing the bullying.
+It should also be confidential.
+That means it should not be known to the people who are allegedly doing the bullying.
 So, the victims should be held confidential.
 The school is required to have procedures in place.
-This may mean some type of disciplinary hearing or discipline for the students who are doing the alleged bullying.
+It may mean disciplinary hearings or discipline for the students who are doing the alleged bullying.

 Parental Rights to File Complaint if the School Fails to Address Bullying

-And then also, this must be communicated with parents as well.
+Also, the school must communicate this with parents.
 The school is required to act.
-If they aren’t acting after the parent has reached out, there are legal rights and remedies.
-You can even file a complaint with the State Board of Education that the school is not complying with the policies that are put in place for bullying.
-This is a sensitive subject.
-It’s very emotional when you feel like your children aren’t in a safe place.
-So, it’s something you do not want to take lightly.
-The State Board of Education also has lots of resources, as well as the Arizona Department of Public Health.
-Arizona takes this very seriously.
-I think we’ve all seen the effects of what it’s like when a victim is bullied over a period.
+If they aren’t following up after the parent has reached out, there are legal rights and remedies.
+You can even file a complaint with the State Board of Education that the school is not complying with the policies put in place for bullying.

 Seek Legal Advice About School Bullying